 The ICS is developed by the Executive Board and its effectiveness is monitored by the Supervisory Board.
 It consists of different elements, including on the one hand guidelines the effectiveness of the system, the existing and procedural instructions, such as the Group Financial Manual, the Accounting Manual or the Approval and Signature Directive, and supplementary, general procedural instructions such as the Intercompany Directive.
 These are accompanied by checks which check and validate data relevant to the financial statements at different points.
-This includes monthly standardized controlling reports of all Group subsidiaries and locations supplemented with target-actual deviation analyses with recommendations for action by the Corporate the impact of exchange rate fluctuations when on a decentralized basis in accordance with the local legal requirements.
-Uniform reporting purchasing materials in foreign currency. structures are ensured by means of standardi-Further details can be found in item 33 of the zed notification formats.
-IT systems, and IT-banotes to the consolidated financial statements sed consolidation processes.
-Together with the On the other hand, interest rate swaps have financial reporting calendar that is applicable been concluded to hedge interest rate risks throughout the Group, the process of uniform, in connection with the promissory note loans issued.
-Detailed information can be also found correct consolidated accounting in accordance with IFRS forms the basis for the process of in item 33 of the notes to the consolidated financial statements.
-The default risk arising preparing the financial statements.
-In addition, from the financial instruments is countered by significant local financial statements are initially comprehensively internally examined at ensuring that they are concluded solely with the end of the fiscal year before being released banks with a good to very good credit rating. for the consolidated financial statements.
-No The exchange rate risks, financial liabilities and tasks are performed by external service provifinancial assets are regularly reported to the ders in the context of preparing the consolida-Executive Board and are subject to a check. ted financial statements.
-In fiscal year 2017, First Sensor further professionalized the management of exchange rate risks.
-For the efficient and careful management of exchange rate risks, the treasury guideline was specified and was made available to all companies within the Group in the Group Financial Manual for the mandatory use.
-It defines clear rules, target ratios, risk limits and approval procedures, according to which the exchange rate risks may be determined, updated and hedged using financial instruments.
+This includes monthly standardized controlling reports of all Group subsidiaries and locations supplemented with target-actual deviation analyses with recommendations for action by the Corporate Controlling unit and monthly Business Review meetings between the location and division officers and the Executive Board.
+The Group companies prepare their financial statements on a decentralized basis in accordance with the local legal requirements.
+Uniform reporting structures are ensured by means of standardized notification formats.
+IT systems, and IT-based consolidation processes.
+Together with the financial reporting calendar that is applicable throughout the Group, the process of uniform, correct consolidated accounting in accordance with IFRS forms the basis for the process of preparing the financial statements.
+In addition, significant local financial statements are initially comprehensively internally examined at the end of the fiscal year before being released for the consolidated financial statements.
+No tasks are performed by external service providers in the context of preparing the consolidated financial statements.